juhanlane/hello-world/README.md

 # hello-world
-a place where to store ideas
+a place to store ideas